swordman08/Robber-Language/Readme.md

 dmecham@chapman.edu

-CPSC 350 (Chapman University) : Rene German
+CPSC 350 (Chapman University): Rene German

-Assignment Name : Robber Language Translation (Rövarspråket language)
+Assignment Name: Robber Language Translation (Rövarspråket language)

 Abstract:

-Translate english to robber language without the use of any non-primitive data structures.
-(No arrays, Vectors, Lists, etc) Just use individual primitive variables (int, double, etc) and std strings.
+Translate English to the robber language without the use of any non-primitive data structures.
+(No arrays, Vectors, Lists, etc)
+Just use individual primitive variables (int, double, etc) and std strings.

-Commands to compile / run:
+Commands to compile/run:

 To compile

     g++ *.cpp
 To run

     ./a.out